 Development of newer technology in tablet production e.g. development of direct compression technology.

-Development of stringent standard of cleanliness to comply with Current Good Manufacturing Process (CGMP).
+Development of stringent standard of cleanliness to comply with the Current Good Manufacturing Process (CGMP).

-- The introduction of automation and continuous monitory of production process.
+The introduction of automation and continuous monitory of production processes.

 Types/Classification of Tablet Press